vinstic-myshell/myshell-doc-en/product-manual/product-update-log/june-update-log.md

 # June Update Log

+### 20230608

+Knowledge base quietly updated, now supports URL parsing (currently only able to parse one layer of URL text).
+Everyone can try it out first, and if you encounter any unsolvable scenarios, please give us feedback and we will gradually improve this feature.

 ### 20230607

-* Support for trial use as a guest, you can get 10 energy even without logging in, making it even easier to invite new users!
+* Support for trying out as a guest, even without logging in, you can get 10 energy points, making it even easier to invite new users!
-* New UI revision in progress...
+* A complete UI redesign is underway...

 ### 20230601

-* Robot Workshop now supports filtering bots with Telegram!
+* Robot Workshop now supports filtering for Telegram Bots!
-* Also, the robot details page shows the corresponding Telegram Bot's name, along with a link for direct access!
+* At the same time, the robot details page can directly see the corresponding Telegram Bot name and includes a link to jump directly!